lookoutconference/lookoutconference.github.io/pages/participate.md

 **1\) Present at NILC**

-Note: abstract submissions will become available in late-January.
+Note: Abstract submissions are closed for this year!
+Thank you for your interest, and we encourage those interested in presenting to look for our open submission next year!

 Project or Short Paper:
 15-20 minute presentation